Presidium of the Bundesrat

 The Presidium of the Bundesrat (Präsidium des Bundesrates) in Germany is responsible for various functions, including the Bundesrat's budget allocation and other internal matters.
-The current President of the Bundesrat is Anke Rehlinger, the Minister President of the Saarland, whose one-year term started on 1 November 2024.
+The current President of the Bundesrat is Andreas Bovenschulte, the Mayor of Bremen, whose one-year term started on 1 November 2025.
 The president convenes and chairs plenary sessions of the body and is formally responsible for representing the Bundesrat of Germany.
 The president is aided by two vice-presidents who play an advisory role and deputize in the president's absence.
 The three constitute the Präsidium of the Bundesrat.